 I admit I underestimated this wisteria.
-I noticed it while passing the close bridge and it seemed to me a small shrub, not worth of a picture.
+I noticed it while passing the close bridge and it seemed to be a small shrub, not worthy of a picture.
 But… if you go close to it, the view on both sides is enchanting.
-This episode taught me once more that I always must pay attention to different point of views.
+This episode taught me once more that I always must pay attention to different points of view.
 And not only in photography.
-In the end these two shots are among my favourites ever.
+In the end, these two shots are among my favorites ever.

 Sotoportego del Filatoio

 Along Fondamenta de le Grue, you’ll surely spot a small wooden bridge.
 Walking on the left of the bridge, a few meters further, you’ll reach the Sotoportego.
 It hides a quaint view over the canal and a bush of wisteria.
 Of course, in other seasons you’ll only see a regular bush with no flowers.

 This picture was taken by Claudia, a tour guide in Venice for Spanish speaking tourists.
 Follow her amazing profile on Instagram: @claudia_mimejorvenecia.